MichaelCade/90DaysOfDevOps/Days/day85.md

 ![](Images/Day85_Data1.png)

-As you can see from the description of Redis this means that our database is fast but we are limited on space as a trade off.
-Also no queries or joins which means data modelling options are very limited.
+As you can see from the description of Redis this means that our database is fast but we are limited on space as a trade-off.
+Also, no queries or joins which means data modelling options are very limited.

 Best for: